Shushik/b-datepicker/readme.txt

                      | (document.body by the default).
     --------------------------------------------------------------------------
      fill_field      | False if the attached field should not be filled
-                     | by a selected date.
+                     | with a selected date.
     --------------------------------------------------------------------------
      tmpl_field      | Template for the attached field value.
     --------------------------------------------------------------------------